 Deals: FREE on first Thursdays or check your library for a smART Pass.

-Located near the Cathedral of St. Paul, the James J Hill House is a Gilded Age mansion.
-Hill, who built the Great Northern Railway, and his family resided in the mansion during the mid to late 1800s.
+Located near the Cathedral of St. Paul on historic Summit Avenue, the James J Hill House is a magnificent Gilded Age mansion.
+Hill, the magnate who built the Great Northern Railway, and his family resided in the mansion during the mid to late 1800s.
+Guided tours currently run Thurs-Sun; it’s always a good idea to call or otherwise check the schedule before heading out. $8-$12/pp.

 Deals: Participates in Museums On Us program.

-Beautiful Landmark Center, in downtown St Paul, serves as a cultural center for music, dance, theater, exhibitions, and public forums.
+Beautiful, historic Landmark Center, in downtown St Paul, was saved from becoming a parking lot a few generations ago, and thankfully now serves as a cultural center for music, dance, theater, exhibitions, and public forums.

 Family-friendly deals: Kids will enjoy the free Urban Expedition and Ballet Tuesdays programs.
 Sunday cultural events (usually free) often include entertainment kids will enjoy.
-Landmark Center also houses three FREE museums.
+You’ll want to check the events calendar for more information about these fun opportunities.
+Landmark Center also houses two FREE museums that may appeal to children: check out the entries on this page for the Schubert Club Museum & the Gallery of Wood Art.

-Family-friendly: Mill City Museum – housed in the historic ruins of an old flour mill in Minneapolis – is perfect for a wide range of ages.
-Throughout the museum are interactive exhibits, puzzles, trains and a fun lock and dam water play area.
-Don’t miss the exciting Flour Tower!
+Mill City Museum – housed in the historic ruins of an old flour mill – is perfect for a wide range of ages.
+Throughout the museum are interactive exhibits, puzzles, trains and a fun lock and dam water play area that help tell the stories of Minneapolis’s milling history.
+Don’t miss the exciting Flour Tower, though it may startle your youngsters.
 Arm yourself with this list of 10 Things for Kids at Mill City Museum before you go.
+Open year-round, Thurs-Sun, starting at 10am. $8-$12/pp.

 Deals: The MIA is always FREE, but for special exhibits, check your library for a smART Pass.
 Also, take advantage of their FREE Membership because you will get mailings with special members-only free dates to special exhibits.